 Some Swage and Swageless terminals are made of several components.
 These parts are sometimes tapped together like the strap toggles below.
-The Sta-lok terminal (bottom) has a stud screwed into a tapped cross bar.
-Both swages utilise a stainless plate ‘formed’ over the bar to create the toggle.
+The Sta-lok terminal (3rd from left below) has a stud screwed into a tapped cross bar.
+This terminal utilises a stainless plate ‘formed’ over the bar to create the toggle.

 Types of terminal

 The picture below shows the most common rigging terminals used at Jimmy Green Marine.
 From left to right, Fixed Eye, Fixed Fork, Toggle Fork, T-terminal (sometimes called a shroud terminal or T-ball), Stud, Stemball (Elephants foot) and the toggle on the bottom of a rigging screw.
 The line denotes the measurement point used by riggers at Jimmy Green Marine.